git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Midi Channel: The MIDI channel on which the keyboard sends its data
 * Route Timbre: Enable to send received MIDI timbre commands to the DAW.
 Disable if you use MIDI modulation as a slot trigger.
 Enable if you use MPE.
 * Route Modulation: Enable to send received MIDI modulation commands to the DAW.
 Disable if you use MIDI modulation as a slot trigger.
+* Route Expression: Enable to send received MIDI expression commands to the DAW.
+Disable if you use MIDI expression as a slot trigger.
 * Route Sustain: Enable to send received MIDI sustain commands to the DAW.
 Disable if you use MIDI sustain as a slot trigger.
 * Route Pitchbend: Enable to send received MIDI pitchbend commands to the DAW.
 Disable if you use MIDI pitchbend as a slot trigger.